swbain/makemkv-docker/README.md

 # MakeMKV Docker

-A Docker container for running MakeMKV, a tool for converting DVD/Blu-ray content to MKV files.
+A Docker container for running MakeMKV CLI, a tool for converting DVD/Blu-ray content to MKV files.

 ## Requirements